green-coding-solutions/website/content/services/blauer-engel.md

 4. **Reusability**\
 The Blue Angel for resource- and energy-efficient software products requires that your software can export user data in a standard format and that the code is either open source or disclosed at the end of the software's distribution.
 Requirements are also placed on the documentation and modularity of the software.
 5. **Independently tested and certified**\
 The Blue Angel requires special expertise, so an additional auditor and a sophisticated measurement setup are necessary.
 We at Green Coding Solutions can support you either as an auditor or as a measurement laboratory.
 Our job is to ensure that your software meets the strict requirements of the Blue Angel.
+As a measurement laboratory, it is our job to ensure that your software meets the strict requirements of the Blue Angel.
+As an auditor, we check the application for correctness and validate all submitted documents.
+It is important to note that the Blue Angel requires these two roles to be independent and that we can only act as an auditor **or** as a measurement laboratory.

 <figure>
   <img class="ui massive middle rounded bordered image" src="/img/blue-angel/blue-angel-advantages.webp" style="margin: auto">